FengZiYjun/Matrix-Toolbox/matrix/matrix/README.md

 ## Development Schedule
 1. Implement Matrix Class
  - inverse (waiting-hard)
- (Inversion needs to decide whether a matrix is singular.
-This needs elementary row operation to transform the matrix into echelon form or computation of determinant.
-Also, MP-inversion needs to solve a matrix equation.)
+ (The only possible way to get a inverse of a matrix is to use its definition.
+So we need an adjacent matrix.
+Adjacent matrix needs to delete row/column of a matrix.)
- - solve, rank
+ - rank: how to get the rank of a non-square matrix?

 2. The second class "matlab" provides methods for
   - operations associated with more than two matrices (SVD, eigendecomposition) (waiting-hard)